redmeetsblue/online-political-fundraising/README.md

 Once you have set up your fundraising solution, you need to begin reaching out to your targeted Audiences, with your custom messaging.
 How can you be sure someone has opened a link?
 How can you be sure someone has opened an email?
 And how can you reach out to these people?

-Luckily there are a number of free solutions to help you answer the above concerns. bit.ly is a url shortener, with associated link tracking.
+Luckily there are a number of free solutions to help you answer the above concerns. http://bit.ly is a url shortener, with associated link tracking.
 For example, it could shorten http://redmeetsblue.org -> http://bit.ly/1kDFEIn This new link has assoicated tracking features, so you can be certain when a link has been clicked on. http://mailchimp.com/ offers email solutions, that provide email tracking, so you can be sure your emails are being recieved, and read.
 And how about managing all of your contacts?
 Both http://redmeetsblue.org and Nationbuilder offer a Donor Profile service. redmeetsblue.org is free, and nationbuilder has a monthly service fee.

 #####Section IV - How you can Contribute to this guide